ngx-archive/nginx-extras-docs/docs/lua/kafka.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-kafka [v0.9](https://github.com/doujiang24/lua-resty-kafka/releases/tag/v0.09){target=_blank} released on Apr 19 2020.
+This document describes lua-resty-kafka [v0.10](https://github.com/doujiang24/lua-resty-kafka/releases/tag/v0.10){target=_blank} released on Oct 14 2021.

 <hr />